 - Plan and cook healthy meals for your breaks.

 Working from home gives you freedom, flexibility and in these times, protection from illness.
-Plus, by adopting smart communication strategies and small adjustments in your day-today work life, you can be even more productive and maintain a great work-life balance.
+Plus, by adopting smart communication strategies and small adjustments in your work habits, you can be more productive and maintain a great work-life balance.

 Sources: Working remotely for the first time?
 These seasoned experts have advice for you to follow, Cameron Albert-Deitch, Inc.; Don’t make these 6 biggest mistakes if you’re working from home, says a guy who’s done it for 10 years, Tom Popomaronis, Make it (CNBC); and 10 mistakes to avoid when transitioning to remote work, Remote Year.
 Accessed March 20, 2020.

 Please login to tell us what you think.